 Regardless of the material used, the jump rings should be work hardened, which is a step in the manufacturing which makes the metal harder.
 Test a few jump rings to make sure the wire is not too soft to hold tightly closed.
 You can work harden jump rings by lightly twisting them from side to side, hammering the side with a rubber mallet or tumbling in a rotary tumbler.

 The best jump ring information is saved in this last section.
 Even if you get all of the first four criteria right, you'll ruin your jump rings if you open them the wrong way.

 Always open your jump rings by twisting them open to the side NOT by pulling the ends apart.
 You will hold a pair of pliers in each hand, grasp the ring on either side of the opening and twist in opposite directions.

 You can also use a jump ring tool in place of one pair of pliers.
 The jump ring tool is a ring that you put on the top half of your finger; It has slits that match the different thicknesses of jump rings.
 You find the slot that the jump ring fits best in, slide it in halfway with the opening above the slot and twist on the other side with your pliers.
-This video does a great job showing how to use a jump ring tool.
-These tools are super handy if you are using a lot of jump rings in a project.
+Learning how to use a jump ring tool can be super handy if you are using a lot of jump rings in a project.

 If you give selecting your jump rings a second thought in your jewelry design, you will ensure many years of wearing enjoyment.